altocodenl/TODIS/readme.md

 This is the central thesis of this treatise.
 We'll explore now how to make this a reality through five practical concepts, called pillars.

+**DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); most of the stuff is there, but it has to undergo intense transformations to achieve a more stable shape.
+Below are very roughly sketched areas.
+They are quite unreadable.
+If they don't make sense to you, it's likely because they don't make sense at all, yet.**

 ## The five pillars

 1. **Vocabulary**: Have a simple and consistent data vocabulary.
 We use cell's fourdata, in alf (abridged line format).